Overview

 When to see a doctor

 It's best not to ignore any foot pain that lasts longer than a few days.
-See your doctor if you experience a burning pain in the ball of your foot that's not improving, despite changing your footwear and modifying activities that may cause stress to your foot.
+See your healthcare professional if you experience a burning pain in the ball of your foot that's not improving with a change in footwear or activities that put a strain on your feet.

 Causes